xlwings/xlwings/README.rst

 * Interact with Excel from Python using a syntax that is close to VBA yet Pythonic.
 * Replace your VBA macros with Python code and still pass around your workbooks as easy as before.

 xlwings fully supports NumPy arrays and Pandas DataFrames.
-Currently, it only works on Windows.
+It works with Microsoft Excel on Windows and Mac.

 .. note:: xlwings is currently in an early stage.
    The API might change in backward incompatible ways.